djbingham/php-celestial/Example/ToDoList/README.md

-# Example: To Do List API
+# Example: To Do List
-In this example, we'll walk through creating an API to support a simple To Do list.
+In this example, we'll walk through creating a simple To Do list using the Celestial framework.
+If you'd prefer to simply explore a working example, rather than follow the steps below, feel free to download this folder and run it on your machine by entering the `./run.sh` in your terminal.

+The only requirement of your system is that you have Docker and Docker-Compose installed.
+The run script uses a temporary container to install dependencies, then brings up further containers to serve the application.
+As soon as the containers are started, you should see log output from the `docker-compose up` command.
+Abort that command (`ctrl` + `c` on most terminals) to halt the containers.

 Please note that this example is a work in progress and not yet tested.

+## Preparation
 For each item in the list, we'll store a description and completion status:

+We'll need a working database for our API project to interact with.

 ```
 {